How To Compile And Use SEE

 If the key is omitted or is an empty string no encryption is performed.

 There are three different key formats.
-The first format (-key) takes the key string and repeats it over and over until it exceeds the number of bytes in the key of the underlying algorithm (16 bytes for AES128, 32 bytes for AES256, or 256 bytes for RC4).
-It then truncates the result to the algorithm key size.
+The first format (-key) takes the key string and repeats it over and over until it equals or exceeds the number of bytes in the key of the underlying algorithm (16 bytes for AES128, 32 bytes for AES256, or 256 bytes for RC4).
 That approach limits the key space since it does not allow 0x00 bytes in the key.
 The second format (-hexkey) accepts the key as hexadecimal, so any key can be represented.
-If the provided key is too long it is truncated.
-If the provided key is too shorted, it is repeated to fill it out to the algorithm key length.
-The third format (-textkey) computes a strong hash on the input key material and uses that hash to key the algorithm.
-The -textkey format is recommended for new applications.
+The third format (-textkey) computes a hash on the input key material to extract as much entropy from the input key as possible and uses the resulting hash as the key of encryption algorithm.

 The SEE-enabled CLI also includes new dot-commands ".rekey", ".hex-rekey", and ".text-rekey" for changing the encryption key: